dagghe/pyOMA2/paper/paper.md

 of mode shapes.
 Since version 1.1.1 the uncertainty bounds of the modal properties can also be estimated for the SSI family of algorithms.

-The following algorithm are included in the module:
+The following algorithms are included in the module:

 - Frequency domain decomposition (FDD);
 - Enhanced frequency domain decomposition (EFDD);